 In PDPM, does a diagnosis of depression or major depression disorder factor in to nursing or NTA classification?

-Depression, as coded via the PHQ-9 in Section D of the MDS, is a factor in nursing case-mix group classification in PDPM in the same way as it is today under RUG-IV.
+Depression, as coded via the PHQ-9 in Section D of the MDS, is a factor in nursing case-mix group classification in PDPM in the same way as it was under RUG-IV.
 Signs and symptoms of depression are used as a third-level split for Special Care High, Special Care Low, and Clinically Complex categories.
 Depression does not factor in to non-therapy ancillary, or NTA, classification.
 Refer to CMS’s PDPM Classification Walkthrough document for details.

 Can CPT code 97760 be billed more than once during a therapy episode of care?

 CPT codes 97760 (orthotics management and training) and 97761 (prosthetics training) were modified effective 1/1/2018 to include the description “initial encounter.”
 Both of these codes are to be billed only for the first, initial visit (the initial encounter) during an episode of care.
 All subsequent visits for either orthotics or prosthetics training are to be billed using the new “subsequent encounter” code, CPT 97763.

 Can a therapist assistant complete a weekly progress note for a Medicare Part A patient in a skilled nursing facility (SNF)?